ccxt/ccxt/wiki/Install.md

 - mbstring (using UTF-8 is highly recommended)
 - PCRE
 - iconv
-- gmp (this is a built-in extension as of PHP 7.2+)
+- gmp

 ```php
 include "ccxt.php";
 var_dump (\ccxt\Exchange::$exchanges); // print a list of all available exchange classes
 ```

-The library supports concurrent asynchronous mode using tools from [RecoilPHP](https://github.com/recoilphp/recoil) and [ReactPHP](https://reactphp.org/) in PHP 7.2+.
+The library supports concurrent asynchronous mode using tools from [ReactPHP](https://reactphp.org/) in PHP 8.1+.
 Read the [Manual](https://github.com/ccxt/ccxt/wiki) for more details.

 ### .net/C#